taoxichen/weather/README.md

 ## Copyright
 Created by taoxichen.
-Everyone can fork and rebuild or republish it.
+Everyone can fork, rebuild or republish it in open source.